 |5||Colegio P.N.P.
 Alipio Ponce Vasquez|

 |7||Avenida Petit Thouars|

 |8||Calle Adolfo la Jara|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Lima air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Lima is currently 2.6 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Sensitive groups should reduce outdoor exercise|